-Get everyone's attention by using your iPhone, or HomePod as an Intercom
+Get everyone's attention by using your iPhone or HomePod as an Intercom

 - Tap Continue when the Intercom prompt appears.

-Select when you would like to receive Intercom Notifications with a tap.
+Select when you want to receive Intercom Notifications with a tap.

-- Toggle the switch next to a person's Name with a tap to enable or disable Intercom access.
+- Tap the switch next to a person's Name to enable or disable Intercom access.

-Tap Continue to finish setup.
+Tap Continue to finish.

 How to use your iPhone, iPad, Apple Watch, or HomePod as an Intercom with Siri

 The simplest way to send an Intercom message is with your voice via Siri.
-This option is available through Siri on all of your devices, and with Hey, Siri enabled, messages can be delivered hands-free at any time.
+This option is available through Siri on all your devices, and with Hey, Siri enabled, you can send messages hands-free anytime.

 Note: We are using iPhone screenshots to illustrate the Siri interactions of the commands, but you can use Siri directly on your HomePod, Apple Watch, or iPad to achieve these results.

 Activate Siri and then give a voice command like "Intercom" or Send an Intercom" followed by your message.
 When you finish speaking, Siri will automatically send the message to everyone in the Home.
-If you want to send an intercom message to a specific HomePod or person in your home, give a command like "Intercom to the Living Room" or "Intercom Christopher" followed by your message.
+If you want to send an intercom message to a specific HomePod or room in your home, give a command like "Intercom to the Living Room" followed by your message.

 How to use your iPhone or iPad as an Intercom with the Home app

 You can also use the Home app available on your iPhone or iPad to send Intercom messages with just a few taps.
-Messages will still include your actual voice through the Home app, and your messages require confirmation before sending it.
+Messages will still include your actual voice through the Home app, and your messages require confirmation before sending them.

 - Launch the Home app.